bgd-labs/protocol-v3.3-upgrade/README.md

 ### Misc

-Additionally their are new versions of some periphery-contracts that might be deployed alongside the proposal, namely:
+Additionally, there are new versions of some periphery-contracts that might be deployed alongside the proposal, namely:

 - `WrappedTokenGatewayV3`
 - `ParaswapAdapters`